 Items on loan can be renewed online via the UCW Library Catalog or by email, in person, or telephone if the item has not been recalled by another borrower.
-Course Reserve items cannot be renewed

 Items must be returned by the due date on the recall notice or fines will accrue and borrowing privileges will be suspended.